mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

 * tabs for files containing unsaved changes have a white circle after the file name instead of an "X" for closing the tab:
-* Explorer file names have a white circle before the names of files with unsaved changed
+* EXPLORER file names have a white circle before the names of files with unsaved changed
 * can horizontally scroll through tabs
 * right-click to get menu containing
   * Close, Close Others, Close to the Right, Close Saved, Close All
   * Copy Path
-  * Reveal in Explorer
+  * Reveal in EXPLORER
     * handle to open in another app that supports printing
   * Reveal in Side Bar
 * keyboard shortcuts